What is Trabeculectomy Surgery?

 - Bandage: A bandage contact lens may be placed on the eye to protect it and promote healing.

-After the surgery, patients are usually given eye drops and instructions for post-operative care, including avoiding strenuous activity and keeping the eye clean and dry.
-Follow-up appointments are scheduled to monitor the eye’s healing and to check the intraocular pressure.
+Doctors give patients eye drops and post-operative care instructions, including advice to avoid strenuous activity and keep the eye clean and dry.
+They schedule follow-up appointments to monitor the eye’s healing and check the intraocular pressure.

-What are the short-term effects of Trabeculectomy Surgery?
+What are the short-term effects of Trabeculectomy Operation?

-Trabeculectomy surgery is a procedure used to treat glaucoma by creating a new drainage pathway for fluid in the eye to lower intraocular pressure.
+Surgeons treat glaucoma with trabeculectomy surgery by creating a new drainage pathway for fluid to lower intraocular pressure.
 The short-term effects of this surgery can vary depending on the individual, but some common effects include:

 - Mild to moderate pain or discomfort in the eye after surgery.